nuuuwan/news_lk3_data/README.md

 *2024-06-10 10:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/99777/president-ranil-meets-bangladeshi-pm-in-delhi-) · `en`

+Bangladesh Prime Minister Sheikh Hasina has assured President Ranil Wickremesinghe of Bangladesh’s commitment to support Sri Lanka’s agricultural modernization program.
-President Ranil Wickremesinghe has held a discussion with the Bangladesh Prime Minister Sheikh Hasina in New Delhi, India.

-The bilateral meeting took place while they are in New Delhi to attend the oath-taking ceremony of the new Indian government at the invitation of prime minister Narendra Modi.
+President Ranil Wickremesinghe and Bangladesh Prime Minister Sheikh Hasina are currently in New Delhi to attend the swearing-in ceremony of Indian Prime Minister Narendra Modi.
+The two leaders engaged in bilateral discussions this morning (10), where Prime Minister Hasina assured her country’s commitment to assist Sri Lanka to modernised agriculture.

-President Wickremesinghe arrived in India on Sunday (09) via Indira Gandhi Airport to attend the swearing-in ceremony of Narendra Modi, who was elected as the Prime Minister of India for the third consecutive term.

-Wickremesinghe was warmly welcomed at the airport by Additional Secretary P. Kumaran on behalf of the Indian Ministry of External Affairs, Indian High Commissioner to Sri Lanka Santosh Jha, Indian Ocean Region Additional Secretary Puneeth Agrawal and Mrs. Kshenuka Senewiratne.

-President Wickremesinghe’s arrival received significant media coverage in India, with billboards featuring his and Prime Minister Modi’s images displayed around key locations in New Delhi.
+President Ranil Wickremesinghe also affirmed his commitment to dispatch a delegation of Sri Lankan agricultural experts to Bangladesh.
+Their objective is to study Bangladesh’s agricultural modernization program through cooperative methods and gather valuable insights to enhance Sri Lanka’s own agricultural modernization efforts.

 ...